rikvdkleij/intellij-haskell/README.md

   - In next page of wizard configure `Project SDK` by configuring `Haskell Tool Stack` with selecting path to `stack` binary, e.g. `/usr/local/bin/stack`;
   - Finish wizard and project will be opened;
   - Wizard will automatically configure which folders are sources, test and which to exclude;
-  - Plugin will automatically build Intero and Haskell Tools (HLint, Hoogle, Hindent and Stylish Haskell) to prevent incompatibility issues
+  - Plugin will automatically build Haskell Tools (HLint, Hoogle, Hindent and Stylish Haskell) to prevent incompatibility issues
   - Check `Project structure`>`Project settings`>`Modules` which folders to exclude (like `.stack-work` and `dist`) and which folders are `Source` and `Test` (normally `src` and `test`);
   - Plugin will automatically download library sources.
 They will be added as source libraries to module(s).
   - After changing the Cabal file and/or `stack.yaml` use `Haskell`>`Haskell`>`Update Settings and Restart REPLs` to download missing library sources and update the project settings;